 Course Name: Building Construction

 Course Number: 1342

 Duration: 2 Terms

 Grade: 11-12

-Prerequisites: Advanced Cabinetry - 90%+ & Instructor Approval
+Prerequisites: Advanced Woodworking - 90%+, Instructor Approval, Application

 Note: Certain tools will need to be supplied by the student.

 This course has been developed to provide an introduction to residential construction.
 Students will work on projects either at a job site or in the school shop.
 These projects will range from sheds and decks to garages, house additions and interior finishing.
-Emphasis will be placed on the tools used in the trade and the materials, terminology, and procedures.
+Emphasis will be placed on the tools used in the trade and the materials, terminology, safety, and procedures.